jas-st/reComBat-seq/README.md

 ## Arguments

-Since reComBat-seq follows the same structure as ComBat-seq, the parameters used are also the same.
+  - `counts` - raw count matrix from genomic studies (dimensions gene x sample)
+  - `batch` - batch covariate (only one vector allowed)
+  - `group` - vector / factor for condition of interest
+  - `covar_mod` - model matrix for other covariates to include in linear model besides batch and condition of interest

 The regularization can be adjusted via the following parameters:

   - `lambda_reg` - controls the strength of the regularization, $\lambda$ in the above equation
   - `alpha_reg` - controls the elastic net tuning, $\alpha$ in the above equation